icycoldveins/HyperLinkHub/README.md

-Sure, here's the updated README based on the provided description:

 # HyperLink Hub

 HyperLink Hub is a web application built with JavaScript, Express, Next.js, React, MongoDB, TypeScript, and Node.js, designed to create a link aggregation platform that prioritizes intuitive navigation and efficient link management for an improved user experience.